MicrosoftDocs/sql-docs/docs/connect/odbc/using-always-encrypted-with-the-odbc-driver.md

 |`BufferLength`|[Input] SQL_IS_POINTER constant|
 |`StringLengthPtr`|[Output] A pointer to a buffer in which to return BufferLength.
 If *ValuePtr is a null pointer, no length is returned.|

 The caller must ensure that a buffer of sufficient length following the CEKEYSTOREDATA structure is allocated for the provider to write into.
 Upon return, its dataSize field is updated with the actual length of data read from the provider.
 Additional detailed error information may be obtained via SQLGetDiacRec.
-[See SQLGetDiagRec for more information](https://msdn.microsoft.com/library/ms710921(v=vs.85).aspx)
+See [SQLGetDiagRec](https://msdn.microsoft.com/library/ms710921(v=vs.85).aspx) for more information.

 The interface places no additional requirements on the format of data transferred between an application and a CEKeystoreProvider.
 Each provider is expected to define its own protocol per its needs.

-For an example of implementing your own keystore provider, see [Custom Keystore Providers](../../../connect/odbc/linux/custom-keystore-providers.md)
+For an example of implementing your own keystore provider, see [Custom Keystore Providers](../../connect/odbc/linux/custom-keystore-providers.md)

 ## Limitations of ODBC when using Always Encrypted